SU_T_13

 [i] Whatever you want.

-I’m really trying to put up with some of this kind of organization I’ve started and I hope so.
+[r] I hope I can fix something about this, I hope so.
+I’m really trying to put up with some of these organisations, I’ve started and I hope.

-[i] Thank you for your availability and thank you for answering my questions.
+[i] Thank you for your time and for answering my questions.

 [r] Thank you.